Zankoku-Okuno/redo/README.md

 It will then run that script, redirecting stdout to a temporary file, and when it completes successfully, the newly-generated file will be moved into place, overwriting any older version only after we know we have a good result.

 A do-script might require other files to also be regenerated.
-The best thing to do is to call `redo-ifchange`.
+The best thing to do is to call `redo-ifchange` from the do-script.
 The difference from `redo` is that the ifchange version will skip any files that are already up-to-date.

 How does redo track whether a file needs to be rebuilt?